Summoner Basic Guide

 While not as restrictive as Ifrit, you should still keep potential movement restrictions in mind for Garuda phase.

-After going through three primals, you should be about five seconds away from being able to initiate the next demi-summon phase.
+After going through three primals, you should be about five seconds away from being able to initiate the next demi-primal phase.
 This is where our Ruin spells come in:

 Ruin III usage should be minimized as much as possible.
-As such, outside of the opener, we aim to only cast one of them between each demi-summon.
+As such, outside of the opener, we aim to only cast one of them between each demi-primal.
 Tri-disaster is the AoE equivalent.

-Essentially, we aim to cast one Ruin III and one Ruin IV between each demi-summon phase.
-The key thing to note here is that we can use our one cast of Ruin III and Ruin IV any time between demi-summon phases (except during the 1-2 melee combo during Ifrit phase).
+Essentially, we aim to cast one Ruin III and one Ruin IV between each demi-primal phase.
+The key thing to note here is that we can use our one cast of Ruin III and Ruin IV any time between demi-primal phases (except during the 1-2 melee combo during Ifrit phase).
 We do not have to do it after all three primal phases are complete.

 For example, during Garuda phase, you may find yourself about to cast Slipstream, but a mechanic is coming up that requires you to move away.
 You can use your one charge of Ruin IV to do this, then hardcast Slipstream for your next GCD.